SumukhaKavya/User-Authentication-in-NodeJs/README.md

 - Node.js installed on your machine.
 - MongoDB installed and running on your system.

+## Getting started

+- Install the required dependencies using npm install
+- Start the server using node app.js

 ## Usage

 - Visit http://localhost:5000/signup to register a new user.